Agendas are posted in the Circleville Herold 10 days before the meeting. Meeting Agendas and Minutes can also be found here

 POLICE OFFICER CANDIDATES: Applicants must hold a current State of Ohio Peace Officer’s Certification, or be enrolled in a police academy, prior to taking the test and being placed on the eligibility list.

 The Circleville City Law Director is responsible for handling the prosecution of all misdemeanor and traffic cases countywide before the Circleville Municipal Court.
-His office also prepares and /or approves all Ordinances for the City, provides any legal opinions requested by city officials or law enforcement, and reviews reports of all law enforcement within the county when requested to determine if criminal charges should be filed and, if so, what charges.
+Her office also prepares and /or approves all Ordinances for the City, provides any legal opinions requested by city officials or law enforcement, and reviews reports of all law enforcement within the county when requested to determine if criminal charges should be filed and, if so, what charges.
 Further, the Law Director is responsible for obtaining all reports, videos, and other discovery needed on criminal cases being heard before the Municipal Court, preparing and sending notices to law enforcement and victims of crimes of court hearing dates, and preparing witness subpoenas for all Municipal Court criminal hearings.

 The Circleville Municipal Court has jurisdiction throughout all of Pickaway County.
 The Court has jurisdiction over criminal misdemeanor offenses and all traffic cases and has the authority to conduct preliminary hearings in felony cases.
 The Court is also responsible for hearing actions in forcible entry and detention (evictions) and has the authority to hear civil cases in which the amount of money in dispute does not exceed $15,000.
 In March 2022, the Court achieved specialized docket certification from the Supreme Court of Ohio for the Pickaway County Circleville Municipal Recovery Court created to assist high-risk offenders with substance use disorders.